volkamerlab/MolDockLab/README.md

 ```
 Thanks to the [DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/), the environment was adapted to meet the needs of **MolDockLab**.
 For more details or for running on windows, please refer to the [installation guide of DockM8](https://github.com/DrugBud-Suite/DockM8/blob/main/DockM8_Installation_Guide.pdf).

+The script downloads the third-party docking tools and scoring functions (gnina, smina, DiffDock, Gypsum-DL, SCORCH, RTMScore, ...) into a `software/` directory inside the MolDockLab folder.
+This directory has to be given to the workflow through the required `--software_path` argument, so the tools can also be kept in any other location (e.g. a shared installation outside the repository).

 ---
 ## Usage